Coslate/Parallel_Programming/HW2/README.md

-Programming Assignment I: Pthreads Programming
+Programming Assignment II: OpenMP Programming
 ===========================
 The purpose of this assignment is to familiarize yourself with OpenMP programming.